Anti-Money Laundering and Countering Financing of Terrorism Act 2009

 So what?
 How does this affect me?

-Existing MAS Members must be identified when they make a significant change to their business, such as opening a new loan, or investment account, or make material alterations to existing lending/savings or investment accounts.
+Existing MAS Members must be identified, and their residential address verified, when they make a significant change to their business, such as opening a new investment account, or if they make material alterations to existing investment accounts (e.g. a KiwiSaver withdrawal).

 From time to time we may also ask you to update your identification as part of our ongoing due diligence requirements.